Chris6002/transcoding/README.md

 # transcoding

-This is a transcoding for panoramic images.
-It could convert images in Equirectangular projection to cube map.
+This is a transcoder for panoramic images.
+It could convert images in Equirectangular projection to Cube Maps.

 ```sh
 $cmake .